How to succeed in the Kubestronaut exam

 - CIS Benchmarks fix Controlplane

-Detailed exam scope and strategies
+Detailed scope of the exam and preparation strategies

 CIS Benchmark related